dvdface/devicepool/README.md

 # changelist
+* 4.0.0,  when timeout, throws TimeoutError in the test running thread other than Timer Thread
+* 3.0.1,  give thread a name for timer thread in the Device and DevicePool.so you can see which thread is free thread
 * 3.0.0,  add force free: when time is up, the subthread in Device and DevicePool will free resource automatically
 * 2.3.2,  update readme
 * 2.3.1,  add free function for Device, so you can free Device by call free()